National Board of Justice

-The National Board of Justice (Spanish: Junta Nacional de Justicia), formerly the National Council of the Magistrature, is an autonomous constitutional institution that is part of the Republic of Peru.
+The National Board of Justice (Spanish: Junta Nacional de Justicia), formerly the National Council of the Magistracy, is an autonomous constitutional institution that is part of the Republic of Peru.
 Its primary function is to appoint and ratify all judges and prosecutors in the Peruvian justice system as well as to remove those that fail to fulfill their responsibilities.

 History

 Different systems have been used since independence by the Peruvian government to designate impartial judges and prosecutors.
 The 1933 Peruvian Constitution set up a system similar to that of Article Three of the United States Constitution which gave the executive branch the power to appoint judges with the ratification of the Senate.

 Juan Velasco Alvarado removed most of the judges that served as part of the Supreme Court shortly after coming to power in 1968.
 A "National Council of Justice" was set up as an autonomous institution not dependent of any of the branches of government.
 This was done to solve corruption issues within the judiciary branch as well as to prevent politics from infiltrating said branch.
 The function of the Council was similar to that of the modern National Board of Justice.